The Canal & River Trust has a governing Council of up to 35 members who reflect the wide appeal of the waterways.

 David Kent, nominated by the Angling Trust

-Angling trust director and life member.
-Chair of the Canal & River Trust National Angling Advisory Group.
-Board member Erewash Sports Community Network
+David is an Angling Trust director and life member.
+He is Chair of the Canal & River Trust National Angling Advisory Group and a Board member of the Erewash Sports Community Network.

 Charles Trotman, nominated by Country Land & Business Association

-Before joining the CLA, he was a consultant in Brussels, worked at London Guildhall University, and was a political adviser at the National Farmers Union.
+Before joining the CLA, Charles was a consultant in Brussels, worked at London Guildhall University, and was a political adviser at the National Farmers Union.

 Charles has overall responsibility for all economic issues at the CLA.
 His other responsibilities include canals and rivers (economics), telecommunications, rural tourism, equine policy and rural development.
 He is also the Secretary of CLA Council and its Policy Committee.

-Councillor Philippa Roe, nominated by Local Government Association
+Councillor Philippa Roe, nominated by the Local Government Association

 Philippa served on the high-level panel of private sector experts brought in by the last Conservative government to help set up the Private Finance Initiative when she headed the DfEE Team, and she headed the Treasury Team on Michael Howard's James Committee prior to the 2005 general election.

 Prior to her move into politics, Philippa was a director of Citigroup.
 She is an alumnus of St Andrews University and a governor at Imperial College.